descope/descope-js/packages/access-key-management-widget/README.md

 #### Singleton Mixin

-Since mixins are composeable, in some cases we want to make sure a mixin is loaded only once.
+Since mixins are composable, in some cases we want to make sure a mixin is loaded only once.
 For example: When there is no need for its logic to run multiple times when composed in different mixins.

 For this case we have a wrapper function (`createSingletonMixin`) to ensure that a mixin is loaded only once, regardless how many times it will be composed.